Indosaram/logxide/README.md

 **LogXide delivers the performance you need without sacrificing the Python logging API you know.**

-*Built with 🦀 Rust and ❤️ for high-performance Python applications.*
+*Built with Rust for high-performance Python applications.*